 Knowing how to choose between cool vs warm tones during the editing phase can give a completely different mood to photography.
 For this reason, it is interesting to deepen this topic.
-Among all the elements that make up an image, colours occupy a prominent position.
+Among all the elements that make up an image, colors occupy a prominent position.

 Shall we begin?